cl0udninja/rPi.QuietCool/README.md

 RaspberryPi based WiFi controller backend for controlling a QuietCool Wholehouse fan.

+* IMPORTANT * This is an unsecured API endpoint to your fan, make sure that the network your RPi is connecting is secured.
+None of the APIs require any sort of authentication or authorization.
+Feel free to change it using [SpringBoot configuration](https://www.baeldung.com/spring-security-authentication-and-registration) if you want!

 # Background

 In northern California a Wholehouse fan is very useful.
 In the evening temperatures drop significantly and it's an efficient and cheap way to cool down the house for the night or pre-cool the whouse in the morning.
 My Quietcool wholehouse fan came with a timer switch and a speed selector / off switch.
 In order to make it smart and tie it into my Smartthings based home automation system.
 I created a RaspberryPi based solution.
 Here's how it looked before and after: